johndpope/gsheets-sg-rest-datasource/README.md

 1. Now, go to Tools --> Script Editor on your sheets and open it.
 ![SkyGiraffe applications on Slack] (path)
 2. Copy the code from here (in Code.gs) and paste it in your script editor.
+Please update the google sheet id in Code.gs to the id of youyr google sheet.
+You will have to make 4 edits in total.
 3. Deploy it as a web app.
 When you do this, you will get the url of the REST service.
 Copy it and save it somewhere.
 ![SkyGiraffe applications on Slack] (path)